An Efficient Batch Solver for the Singular Value Decomposition on GPUs: Algorithmic Background

-Luk and Park~\cite{lupa89} describe five parallel orderings that are in the class of provably convergent orderings of Hansen, and Shroff and Schreiber~\cite{shsc89,shsc91} characterize all parallel orderings that are equivalent to the row-cyclic ordering.
-Other parallel orderings have been introduced in the literature, such as, for example ring and odd-even orderings~\cite{zhbr95}.
+Luk and Park~\cite{lupa89} described five parallel orderings that are in the class of provably convergent orderings of Hansen, and Shroff and Schreiber~\cite{shsc89,shsc91} characterized all parallel orderings that are equivalent to the row-cyclic ordering.
+Other parallel orderings were introduced in the literature, such as, for example ring and odd-even orderings~\cite{zhbr95}.

 A second advantage of the Jacobi method is that it may be significantly more accurate than bi-diagonalization algorithms.
 Demmel and Veselić~\cite{deve92} prove that if $A$ is positive definite, then the Jacobi eigensolver is optimally accurate up to factors that depend on the size of the matrix, and Mathias~\cite{math95} generalizes this result.
 Mascarenhas~\cite{masc94} investigates, mostly experimentally, the case of general Hermitian matrices.